SynapseProject/synapse.docs/docs/handlers/ad/handler.md

 ## Appendix A: Object Properties

+The object "Properties" section refers to the ActiveDirectory "Attributes" on each object.
+Since there is not a finite set of attributes that are allowed and custom attributes can be added at any time to any object type, this is represented in the handler as a list of key value pairs.

+The "key" represents the ldapDisplayName of an attribute, and the "value" is an array of strings, representing the one or more values the attribute can have.

-A more "exhaustive" list of available properties for each object type can be found at the links below :
+A list of default available properties for each object type can be found at the links below :

 Object Type|Reference URLs
 -----------|--------------